Mass media in Serbia: Republic Broadcasting Agency

-Yet, the independence, accountability and impartiality of the RRA, as well as its capacities, remains in doubt.
-Selection and nomination rules are open to multiple interpretations and give way to arbitrariness and possible political pressures.

-According to the European Journalism Centre, the RRA lacks human and financial resources to perform its tasks.
-It does not manage to monitor the broadcasters nor to publish its results.
-While broadcasters have admittedly violated advertisement regulators, the RRA pressed charges against them only in 2010.
-The Agency is deemed not transparent enough, and recurrent squabbles over the nomination of its board have reduced its credibility in the eyes of the public.
+However, the independence, accountability, and impartiality of the RRA, as well as its capacities, remain in doubt..
+According to the European Journalism Centre, RRA is deemed not transparent enough, and recurrent squabbles over the nomination of its board have reduced its credibility in the eyes of the public.

 The establishment of independent regulatory bodies in Serbia went through several issues.
-The appointment of the first RRA Council created a two-years long political crisis for the breach of rules for their nomination.
-The delay meant that the Broadcasting Law was implemented slowly too, including the tendering for and issuing of 467 broadcasting licences, the privatisation of broadcasting media and transformation of the national and Vojvodina province state broadcasters into a public service.
-The RRA remained crippled by the original credibility crisis and the two-years long process of frequency allocation gave rise to doubts about its independence.
 Subsequent amendments to the Broadcasting Law opened up new avenues for possible political pressures over the RRA, e.g. when nominees of the Parliament and government got a longer term mandate than the nominees of professional and civil society organisations.
 According to journalists, the RRA charges excessive and arbitrary license fees to broadcasters.
 Print and online media are exempt from license requirements.

 Republic Telecommunications Agency

 The Republic Telecommunications Agency (RATEL) was foreseen by the 2003 Telecommunications Law and started operating in 2005.
 It defines the conditions for radio frequency spectrum usage, the Radio Frequency Allocation Plan, allocates radio and TV frequencies, and monitors their usage.